jhpyle/docassemble/_docs/documents.md

 > 2. item3

-The `p` prefix in `{% raw %}{%p ... %}{% endraw %}` means "process the Jinja2 in this paragraph, but don't actually include this paragraph in the assembled document."
+The `p` prefix in `{% raw %}{%p ... %}{% endraw %}` means "process the Embedded DALang in this paragraph, but don't actually include this paragraph in the assembled document."

-You will need to do something similar when using [tables](#docx tables) in your .docx file.
+You will need to do something similar when using [tables](#docx tables) in your DOCX file.
 For example, when using a "for" loop over the rows of a table, you would include two extra rows:

 | Name                                               | Age                                             |